DOI10.47051/COND1023

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..9,10 Dendrophidion clarkii is listed in this category because the species is widely distributed, especially in areas that have not been heavily affected by deforestation, like the Colombian Pacific coast, and it is unlikely to be declining fast enough to qualify for a more threatened category.9 The most important threat for the long-term survival of some populations is the loss of habitat due to large-scale deforestation.

-Distribution: Dendrophidion clarkii is native to the Mesoamerican and Chocoan lowlands from Costa Rica to southwestern of Ecuador.
-In Ecuador, the species has been recorded at elevations between 18 and 1706 m (Fig. 2).
+Distribution: Dendrophidion clarkii is native to the Mesoamerican and Chocoan lowlands, from Costa Rica to southwestern Ecuador (Fig. 2).

 Distribution of Dendrophidion clarkii in Ecuador